 The RallyCats student support group paid a visit to lacrosse practice on Thursday, Feb.
 11.

 Natalie Lang is in her second season at her alma mater as assistant lacrosse coach.

 In her first season, Lang helped mentor the first All-BIG EAST selection in school history.
 Courtney Curtis earned second team all-conference honors after scoring a team-best 37 goals.

 Lang (née Starvaggi), a Cincinnati native, played for the Bearcats from 2008-11 and was a member of the inaugural lacrosse team at UC.
-She remains one of the program's all-time leaders in career ground balls (72) draw controls (46) and caused turnovers (28).
-She is also one of just five Bearcats to make 50 career starts.
+She remains one of the program’s all-time leaders in career ground balls (72) draw controls (46) and caused turnovers (28).
+She also is one of just five Bearcats to make 50 career starts.
 As a midfielder, she had her most prolific offensive season as a junior in 2010, registering 31 points (16 goals, 15 assists), while also picking-up 33 ground balls (second on the team).